For men navigating changes in sexual health and function

 Physiology-Focused Approaches

-This is where many people begin when something feels off.
-Erections depend on the body working well behind the scenes — healthy blood flow, balanced hormones, solid sleep, and overall physical health.
-When things feel inconsistent, it’s natural to assume something in that system has shifted.
+Sexual function depends on the body working well behind the scenes: healthy blood flow, balanced hormones, solid sleep, metabolic health, and a body that is generally capable of responding well.
+When things feel inconsistent, less responsive, or different than they used to, it’s natural to assume something in that system has shifted.

 What Improvement Typically Looks Like